HCBS Final Settings Rule

 What you need to know

-AD Providers will have an assessment completed by their Resource Development worker when then enroll as a new provider and during their annual review.
-AD Providers may complete the heightened scrutiny worksheet as requested by DDD.
+AD and TBI Providers will have an assessment completed by their Resource Development worker when then enroll as a new provider and during their annual review.
+AD and TBI Providers may complete the heightened scrutiny worksheet as requested by DDD.

 When a DD provider opens a new residential service setting, the provider must complete a self-assessment at least 15 business days before opening.
 Residential settings include group homes, centers for the developmentally disabled (CDDs), host homes, and shared living homes.